simp/pupmod-simp-iptables/README.md

 #### I want to open a specific port or allow access

-The IPtables module has a set of defined types for adding in new firewall rules.
-This code can be utilized in a role or profile.
+The `iptables` module has a set of defined types for adding in new firewall rules.

 ```puppet
 #open TCP port 443 (HTTPS) and a custom 8443 from any IP Address